CSRG-Group/dcs-notes.github.io/cs132/part4.md

 ### Memory cells
 Before we begin organising memory, it's useful to know what the individual memory cells will look like.
 Think of them as single boxes with the following properties:
 - They only store two states (`1` or `0`).
 - They are capable of being written to as well as read from.
-This is controlled by a $$R / \barW$$ line which determines which direction the information will flow from.
+This is controlled by a $$R / \bar{W}$$ line which determines which direction the information will flow from.
 - They are enabled when a single pin, such as a `SELECT` line, is powered.

 <img src="part4res/4-2.png" alt="Memory cell diagram" class="center" style="zoom: 50%;"/>